rainbowdashlabs/sql-java/docs/02/select.md

 ## Summing Up

-We have no learned the four most important keywords for searching, sorting and limiting the retrieved data.
+We have now learned the four most important keywords for searching, sorting and limiting the retrieved data.
 The keywords have to be used in a specific order and cant be altered in a free way.

 The general syntax for this is: